Best Value Faucets

 Brizo faucets are considered by most plumbers to be one of the easiest of all faucet lines to service and repair.
 Most parts of a Brizo faucet are exchangeable.
 Take out the old part, slip in the new part.
 All done.

 Brizo is getting close to the carefree, lifetime faucet.
 Other than a periodic wipe with a damp cloth, a Brizo Brilliance finish never needs maintenance.
-And, a DST® cartridge is very unlikely to ever fail — not in just one lifetime.
+And, a DST® cartridge is very unlikely to ever fail, not in just one lifetime.

-Read our in-depth review of Brizo Faucets.
+Read our in-depth report on Brizo Faucets.

 The faucet collection is well thought out and artfully coordinated.